hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

   - /about.html
 ---

-I am Hsin-Yuan Huang (pronounced as "Shin Yuan Huan", 黃信元), a Ph.D. student at Caltech advised by <a href="https://scholar.google.com/citations?user=xmOSptwAAAAJ&hl=en" target="_blank">John Preskill</a> and <a href="https://scholar.google.com/citations?user=IGDs4HwAAAAJ&hl=en" target="_blank">Thomas Vidick</a>.
+I am Hsin-Yuan Huang (pronounced as "Shin Yuan Huan", 黃信元), a research scientist at Google Quantum AI and a visiting researcher at MIT.
+I received my Ph.D. from Caltech advised by <a href="https://scholar.google.com/citations?user=xmOSptwAAAAJ&hl=en" target="_blank">John Preskill</a> and <a href="https://scholar.google.com/citations?user=IGDs4HwAAAAJ&hl=en" target="_blank">Thomas Vidick</a>.
 I also go by the name Robert.

 ## Research Interest: